Best Affordable Neighborhoods in Wichita, KS

-Some of the cheapest neighborhoods in Wichita are Eastridge, Cedar Lakes Village, and Benjamin Hills.
+Some of the cheapest neighborhoods in Wichita are Crestview Heights, Cherry Creek Hills, and Southeast Wichita.
 These neighborhoods offer some of the lowest rent prices in Wichita, making them ideal for renters on a budget.
-As of April 29, 2025, the average rent in Wichita is $800, which is 0.5% higher than last year.
+As of March 14, 2026, the average rent in Wichita is $840, which is 2.9% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Average Rent